-How To Paint A Damp Wall
+How to Paint a Damp Wall

 - If damp is filtered, as can be for exhaust pipes, it is imperative to repair the fault to prevent damp.
-Thus, the problem is solved and when the wall is completely dry, it is ready to be painted.
+Thus, once the problem is solved and when the wall is completely dry, it is ready to be painted.

 - Apply hydrogen peroxide with a rag to remove fungi.
 When finished, rinse and leave the wall to dry so that the stain dries.

 For more, read how to make a dehumidifier with rock salt.

 Use chlorinated rubber, to continue the task of painting a damp wall.
 Apply chlorinated rubber paint to the stain.
 This is a great option for eradicating the problems of damp on the walls.
 This is a type of paint that is often used to paint pools, great for its powerful fungicide properties.
 Once you have applied the paint on the stain, leave it to dry for 15-20 minutes and proceed to paint the wall with standard plastic paint.